Siva-SankaranM/matters-cloud-viz/README.md

 - Icons for node types and status are provided by the `lucide-react` library for a modern, consistent look (see `CustomNode.tsx`).

 ## Filtering Logic
-- Filter state is managed in React (e.g., via hooks or context).
+- The filter state is managed in React using a state variable (activeFilter).
-- When filters change, the graph data is reprocessed to include only matching nodes and edges.
+- When a filter is selected (e.g., "Alerts" or "Misconfigurations"), the graph component recalculates which nodes and edges should be visible.
+- The filtering is performed by a helper function (passesFilter) that checks each node:
+- If the "Alerts" filter is active, only nodes with one or more alerts (node.alerts >= 1) are shown.
+- If the "Misconfigurations" filter is active, only nodes with one or more misconfigurations (node.misconfigs >= 1) are shown.
+- If "All" is selected, all nodes are shown.
-- Filtering is efficient and updates the UI in real time.
+- The graph is then rebuilt to include only nodes and edges that pass the filter, and the UI updates in real time.

-## Collapsible Node Functionality
+### Collapsibility
+- Nodes in the graph can be expanded or collapsed to show or hide their children.
-- Each node tracks its collapsed/expanded state.
+- The state of each node (collapsed/expanded) is managed in React state.
-- Clicking a node toggles its state and updates the graph.
+- Clicking a node toggles its collapsed state, updating the graph view accordingly.
-- Child nodes are hidden when a parent is collapsed, improving readability for large graphs.
+- When nodes are collapsed or expanded, the viewport is automatically adjusted using React Flow's `fitView` function to keep all visible nodes in view.

 ---